jas3333/gptchat_pinecone/README.md

    around 10 previous conversations, while this version has a potential of a million+ thanks to Pinecone's vector database and OpenAI's embedding model.
 3. Added a search and inject section to manually search vector DB and inject the data into the prompt.
+4. Added textarea to upload text or notes.
+Format the text in markdown.

 #### Roadmap: